jingweimo/academic-kickstart/content/post/smart-ag-editorial/index.md

 ---
-title: 05/2021, Dr. Lu joined the Youth Editorial Board of Smart Agriculture (http://www.smartag.net.cn) 👋👋
+title: 05/2021, Dr. Lu joined the Youth Editorial Board of the journal Smart Agriculture 👋👋
 subtitle:

 # Summary for listings and search engines